solemansay/Password-Generator/README.md

 After this, I named a variable "Password" and made it equal to chosenCharactersArr[randomCharacterType][randomCharacter] and finally I made the variable passwordString='' equal to passwordstring += password which essentially pushes all the values of the for loop into one continuous string, ergo your new password with your selected characters and length!

-The final piece to the puzzle was to return the variable passwordString completing the "generatePassword" function with a closed curly bracket "}".
+The final piece to the puzzle was to return the variable passwordString completing the "generatePassword" function with a closed curly bracket.

 Once the passwordString is achieved the function to display the final password in the text box runs and the generator has done its job!

     thank you for reading.

-    I hope you enjoyed my solution to creating a randomly generated password.
+    I hope you enjoyed my solution to creating a random password generator.

     -Soleman Sayeed.